Contact & FAQ’s

 Every family that receives a home will grow in dignity, health and education.
 The significantly better surroundings enable them to make the most of employment and education opportunities and be able to contribute to their community in a new way.

 The present government, elected in 2018, issued a plan in February 2019 in which they recognised the importance of investing in a low cost home programme.
 Its predecessor had no plan.
-Whilst there are many reports, Home Leone is currently, really the only substantive low cost housing approach in the country.
-Our 7 point relocation strategy is being piloted at Newton.
-We have now got the foundations in place and now proof of concept is delivered once we have delivered a replicable and sustainable way of doing things, we expect significant need agencies like the World Bank and Africa Development Fund to help multiply the work.
-Over the next 10 years, it is hoped this initiative will be a catalyst to life change for hundreds of thousands of people.
+Whilst there are many reports, Home Leone is currently, really the only substantive affordable low-cost housing approach in the country.
+Our 7 pillar relocation strategy has proved the concept in its Newton pilot and is ready to roll out, significantly reducing human suffering and offering human flourishing.
+We seek partners that will enable many thousands and millions as this initiative provides a catalyst to life change.

 Ebola is a truly devastating disease that had the potential to bring Sierra Leone to its knees.
 It brought fear among the people and neighbours closing their borders.
 International flights (like BA) cancelled coming, trade declined and economic activity reduced.
 The last case was in November 2015.